TheBizarreAbhishek/revanced-extended_/README.md

   ● Should not break safetynet or trigger root detections used by certain apps.

-  ● Supports Magisk and Kernel SU
+  ● Supports Magisk , Kernel SU and Apatch

-  ● Contain Patches from Three developers
 # Note
   ●Use [zygisk-detach](https://github.com/j-hc/zygisk-detach) to block Play Store from updating YouTube and YouTube-Music.